Pumpkin Spice Brown Butter Bourbon Bundt Cake with Cinnamon Whipped Cream.

 - During the last 15 minutes of the cake bake; combine the butter, sugar, salt and bourbon in a small saucepan over low heat, warm until the butter melts and the sugar dissolves, whisking to combine.
 Set aside.

 - Remove the cake from the oven and leave it in the pan.
-With a wooden skewer, poke holes all over the top of the cake, creating small channels down into the cake.
-Slowly, pour 3/4 of the glaze over the cake, reserving the remaining glaze.
+With a wooden skewer, poke holes all over the bottom surface of the cake, creating small channels down into the cake.
+Slowly, pour ¾ of the glaze over the cake so it runs down the channels, reserving the remaining glaze.

 - Allow the cake to cool in the pan for 30 minutes, then gently plop it out onto a serving plate so the glazed part is on the bottom.
 Brush the top and sides with the remaining bourbon glaze.
 If the glaze has thickened, re-warm it over low heat.